FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ## The Report (Part 1: A-D, Part 2: E-F)

 ### Part A
 ### Capacitive Sensing, a.k.a.
-Human-Twizzler Interaction (orrr Human-Banana Interaction)
+Human-Twizzler Interaction

-We wanted to introduce you to the [capacitive sensor](https://learn.adafruit.com/adafruit-mpr121-gator) in your kit.
-It's one of the most flexible input devices we were able to provide.
-At boot it measures the capacitance on each of the 12 contacts.
-Whenever that capacitance changes it considers it a user touch.
+We want to introduce you to the [capacitive sensor](https://learn.adafruit.com/adafruit-mpr121-gator) in your kit.
+It's one of the most flexible input devices we are able to provide.
+At boot, it measures the capacitance on each of the 12 contacts.
+Whenever that capacitance changes, it considers it a user touch.
 You can attach any conductive material.
-In your kit you have conductive fabric and copper tape that will work well, but don't limit yourself!
-In this lab we will use Twizzlers!
+In your kit, you have copper tape that will work well, but don't limit yourself!
+In the example below, we use Twizzlers--you should pick your own objects.

 <p float="left">
 <img src="https://cdn-learn.adafruit.com/guides/cropped_images/000/003/226/medium640/MPR121_top_angle.jpg?1609282424" height="150" />
 <img src="https://cdn-shop.adafruit.com/1200x900/4401-01.jpg" height="150">
 </p>

-Plug in the capacitive sensor board with the qwiic connector.
+Plug in the capacitive sensor board with the QWIIC connector.
 Connect your Twizzlers with either the copper tape or the alligator clips (the clips work better).
 In this lab, we will continue to use the `circuitpython` virtual environment we created before.
 Activate `circuitpython` and `cd` to your Lab 4 folder to install the requirements by:

 ```
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ pip3 install -r requirements.txt
 ```

 <img src="https://media.discordapp.net/attachments/679721816318803975/823299613812719666/PXL_20210321_205742253.jpg" width=400>
-These Twizzler's are connected to pads 6 and 10.
-When you run the code and touch a twizzler the terminal will print out the following
+These Twizzlers are connected to pads 6 and 10.
+When you run the code and touch a Twizzler, the terminal will print out the following

 ```
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python cap_test.py
 Twizzler 10 touched!
 Twizzler 6 touched!
 ```

-#### If you don't have Twissler: Let's use banana!

-Again, don't limit ourselves, if you don't have Twissler, let's use (go?) bananas!

 <p float="left">
 <img src="https://wallpaperaccess.com/full/3258247.jpg" height="150">